matttgregg/adv2022/README.md

 I still haven't writtent any tests, and I usually like to at least validate against the test data.
 Now that I'm more comfortable with the core language, it feels like an achievable aim for the weekend.

 ## Day 9

+I feel like I'm finally getting into the swing of things here.
+The initial implementation went in quite neatly - except that my code locked solid when I ran it on actual data.

+Putting some debug in, I could see that I was processing every line, but then getting stuck when trying to export the result.
+I realised this was probably laziness biting me - I was building up quite a big lazy list, and then asking it to collapse at the end.
+I initially, vainly, tried to fix by using `Text.IO` (i.e. non-lazy) but predictably this had no effect.
+Looking a bit deeper, it looked like a a prime bottle neck would be me calling `nub` on every move - this is me trying to avoid duplicates in my 'visited locations' list.
+But, this is running on a list, so cost O(n) in the length of the list, and as that grows to a few thousand...
+A quick fix was changing to just doing one `nub` call at the end.
+This gave the right answer and was fast enough.
+Then I shifted to using a `Map` rather than a list - and back to pretty instantaneous operations.

+The second part - I was initially worried/prepared for a bit of a refactoring slog as it required a significantly different architecture pattern. *However* it turned out to be a relatively straight forward refactor and I accomplished it first time without errors.
+This was an area I felt the Haskell type system helping me.
+As I refactored, the type system helped guide the right way to rewrite the functions.
+Very nice, well done Haskell.